Off grid shower ideas! While we can’t take away the need to trot into work every morning, we do have something that will brighten the day entirely.

-9. DIY weed sprayer shower by Livin Lightly
+14. DIY Weed Sprayer Shower by Livin Lightly

-Perhaps the most minimalist and true off grid shower we’ve seen yet, this idea by Livin’ Lightly is little more than a weed sprayer and shower hosing kit.
+Perhaps on of the most minimalist and true off grid shower ideas we’ve seen yet, this idea by Livin’ Lightly is little more than a weed sprayer and shower hose kit.
 There’s no shower pump, no electricity, and no propane.
 You’ll have to heat the water yourself and you won’t get an overly-long shower out of it, but you will be able to use it literally anywhere.

 To round things off, we’ve got some alternative suggestions for you, because everyone needs to stay clean away from home.
-This isn’t a single shower design by itself, but rather a really useful list of the options you have for creating your own off grid slice of heaven.
+This article doesn’t just include off grid shower ideas.
+Rather, it is a really useful list of the options you have for creating your own off grid slice of heaven.

 If you really want to take it easy, you’ve got a garden hose – you’ll actually get enough heated water for multiple showers if you leave it out in the sun for long enough.
 Or, you could heat water straight from the campfire and wash inside of a basin, though these are the truly simple options.